 Data and Survey Results

-Beginning in 2014, direct and indirect measures were combined into unified reports to summarize student achievement for institutional student learning outcomes.
+Beginning in 2014, direct measures from programs and indirect measures from surveys were combined into unified reports to summarize student achievement for institutional student learning outcomes.
 Click below to access each yearly report:

 View assessment infographics that highlight interesting data trends, survey results, and assessment best-practices.
 These infographics are meant to allow K-State faculty, staff, and administrators to see useful assessment results without having to dig through sets of tables.
 New infographics are created and published as survey results are obtained, so check back often.